Category Archives: 1954 Films

 The tale, as anyone who has read the book knows, is quite dark and satirical/political, and sadly, is relatable today as class systems, power, and greed are still quite prevalent in today’s society.

-The ending of the film is changed and is more hopeful than the book ending, presumably to appeal to a larger audience.
+The ending is changed and is more hopeful than the book ending, presumably to appeal to a larger audience.

 The written fable is far superior to the film, though the film is well done and effective and gets the message across.